andriperalt/playbooks/README.md

 ## Overview

-This is my Arch Linux and rxvt using Ansible.
+This is my Arch Linux configuration using Ansible.

 ### Dotfiles installation